Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

-\section{Data}
+\subsection{Data}

-Cancer incidence rate by county is calculated as the number of cases per 100,000 population, covering 19 types of cancer\footnote{See Table \ref{cancertype} in the supplementary section for the full list of cancers.} for all stages, all races, both sexes, and adjusted for age.
-The data spans from 2014 to 2018.
-In addition, we focused on four specific types of cancer, namely breast, liver, lung, and prostate cancers, due to their prevalence in the population and significance in public health.
+Cancer incidence rate by county is calculated as the number of cases per 100,000 population averaged over the period from 2016 to 2020.
+It covers 19 types of cancer of all stages (the complete list of cancers is listed in Table \ref{cancertype} in the supplementary section), for all races, both sexes, and adjusted for age. \commentnj{In addition, according to the International Agency for Research on Cancer (IARC) \cite{international2010painting}, we include four types of hormonally associated cancers that are potentially more closely related to circadian disruption caused by timezone change.
+They are breast, ovary, prostate, and thyroid cancer.
+Besides, we also include four most prevalent cancers in the U.S., ranked by number of cases and deaths, for comparison.
+They are liver \& bile duct, lung \& bronchus, colon \& rectum, and pancreas cancer.}

-A total of 2853 counties are included in our analysis (Figure \ref{fig:timezone_map}), where 261 counties are excluded for the following reasons:
+Data for total cancer incidence rate include 2853 available observations (Figure \ref{fig:timezone_map}, no data in dark areas).
+261 counties are missing or excluded for the following reasons:

 \begin{itemize}

 \item Alaska and Hawaii (33 counties) for they comprise distinct time zones from the 48 contiguous states;

 \item Arizona (15 counties) for most of Arizona does not observe daylight saving time, and is effectively in Mountain Standard Time and Pacific Standard Time, each for half of the year;